Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 What they don't know, however, is that by addressing the issue—no change management—they acknowledge that their business is a great candidate for digital transformation.

-There is a misconception that only businesses ready for the change can proceed to digital transformation.
-The truth is that digital transformation is the beginning of an entirely new mindset and approach, so if your change management lacks something important, moving forward with enterprise digital transformation can fill these gaps.
-If a company doesn't have an established process of introducing and implementing changes, enterprise digital transformation addresses that issue and allows for building a solid yet agile framework.
+There is a misconception that only businesses ready for the change can proceed to digital enterprise transformation.
+The truth is that digital transformation is the beginning of an entirely new mindset and approach, so if your change management lacks something important, moving forward with digital enterprise transformation can fill these gaps.
+If a company doesn't have an established process of introducing and implementing changes, an enterprise digital transformation roadmap addresses that issue and allows for building a solid yet agile framework.

 9) Absence of permanent change KPIs